-Springfield School is a maintained county day school for children with special needs who have severe, profound and complex learning difficulties.
+Springfield School is a maintained county day school for children with special educational needs (SEN) who have severe, profound and complex learning difficulties.
 The school caters for pupils aged between 2 and 16 years of age.
 Springfield School is situated on 2 sites, sharing facilities with Madley Brook Primary School and Wood Green Secondary School.